dutes/ci_portfolio_three/README.md

 _**Clarity:** Makes the code easier to read and understand by distinguishing between the game rules and the functionality of the rest of the application

 **Database File (database.py)**
--**Seperation of concerns:** Allows for the DB operations to be managed seperately from the main game logic as is best practice for BD operations.
+-**Seperation of concerns:** Allows for the DB operations to be managed separately from the main game logic as is best practice for DB operations.
 _**Scalability:** Keeping the game rules and logic segregated from the DB operations allows for expansion of the DB features without cluttering the main application logic.
 _**Common Practice:** As outlined in the Model-View-Controller (MVC) architecture, separating the application into distinct components is a preferred principle.

 ## Class Diagram

-This is a diagram of the stucutre of the classes in the BlackJack game:
+This is a diagram of the strucutre of the classes in the BlackJack game:

 ![class Diagram](./readme%20assets/images/BlackJack_class_diagram.png)